Researchers reveal a surprisingly simple way to direct synthetic microswimmers towards light or darkness.

 Robots as medical patrollers are within reach

 However, if the light intensity falls below a certain value, this mechanism no longer works.
-After just a tenth of a millimetre or so, the particles begin to deviate increasingly from their course.
+After just a tenth of a millimeter or so, the particles begin to deviate increasingly from their course.
 To solve this problem and to navigate the microswimmers reliably over long distances, Celia Lozano uses a system consisting of a laser, lenses and mirrors to generate a light field with a saw tooth profile with areas of decreasing and increasing brightness.

 The areas of increasing and decreasing brightness are, however, not uniformly wide.
 In the comparatively wide areas with decreasing light intensity, the particles move toward the darker region in a directed manner.
 By contrast, in the areas with increasing intensity, they swim from darkness into light, holding their original course as they do so.
 “This is because the areas of increasing brightness are so narrow that the particles have no time to reverse their direction during their passage,” explains Borge ten Hagen, who has confirmed this effect in computer simulations.
 Overall, the microswimmers therefore move continuously in one direction.